mggg/mggg.github.io/_jobs/web-developer.md

 ### Desired Qualifications - a non-exhaustive list of possible assets for the position

 - Experience handling geospatial data, especially Census data, using geopandas/shapely and pandas ;
-- Experience with MapBox ;
+- Experience with Mapbox ;
 - Demonstrated interest in social and racial justice.